ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

   * Everyone will use a different terminator, which I think would contribute to a reduction in overall readability
   * I think ``"""`` is an uncommon enough delimiter, and it can be escaped, that I don't think this is necessary

+* Use some delimiter to start the string, but use layout indentation rules to dictate when the string ends

 * Strip trailing whitespace in post-processing

   * Nice to have, but not necessary.
 I think it would be better to keep post-processing as minimal as possible, and it doesn't seem as common as removing leading whitespace.